-This has the knock in effect of protecting staff from the effect of vicarious trauma.
+This has a knock on effect of also protecting staff from the effect of vicarious trauma.
 Which is the trauma unsupported staff may experience when dealing with sufferers trauma.

-This might sound like hard work or will be expensive to implement but it only needs a change in perspective,
+This might sound like hard work or will be expensive to implement but it only needs a change in perspective.
+For example:

 ▶️ a health care provider explaining why they are asking sensitive questions